Daniyal Raheal: Early and personal life

 The son of veteran actress Seemi Raheel and the brother of actress Mehreen Raheel, after graduating in Film, Theatre & Television from the Beaconhouse National University, Lahore, he started his career with acting in a PTV drama by veteran producer Ayub Khawar.

 On 28 May 2020, Raheal married fellow actress Faryal Mehmood.
-Rumours surrounding their alleged separation began to spread later that year; on 13 December 2020, Mehmood publicly rejected these claims, commenting that she would "like you guys to leave my marriage up to me and @daniyalraheal and focus on issues that are important in your own lives."
+Rumours about their alleged separation began later that year; on 13 December 2020, Mehmood publicly rejected these claims, commenting that she would "like you guys to leave my marriage up to me and @daniyalraheal and focus on issues that are important in your own lives."
 In August 2021, Mehmood announced that she was currently single confirming their separation.

 Career

 Acting

 Raheal started his career with amateur theatre in Lahore when he was 17.
 He rose to fame by playing a supporting role in the critically acclaimed drama serial Dastaan (2010) and a parallel lead in ARY Digital's Silvatein (2013) where he starred opposite Mira Sethi.